← All posts

 The contract is intentionally tiny.
 Rhyolite passes params in as env vars.
 Your script writes output to a JSON result file.
 Exit code 0 means success.
 That's it.

-In return you get a generated parameter form, proper run history with exact inputs, and clean stdout/stderr logs.
+In return, the app could give you a generated parameter form, run history with the exact inputs, and stdout/stderr logs that are easy to read later.

 Chains